eccentricexit/moveo-docs/README.md

 #### POST /user/:login

-Merges state provided in the BODY and saves it to the db.
+Accepts a user`s state and pictures provided in the BODY and saves the data to the db and file system.

 #### POST /authenticate

-Returns the user state if login and password provided in BODY are valid.
+Returns:
+- `true` if the crendentials are valid and there are no ongoing trips for the user.
+- the state of the last trip if credentials are valid and there is a trip for this user.
+- `false` if crendentials are invalid.

 ## Mobile App